- Phone: 914-589-3985

 - Cost: Day trips start at $299 – see site for details

-- Open: Seasonal – see site
+- Open: Seasonal – see the website

-- Type of Prospecting: Gold – Metal Detectors, Dry washers, Highbankers, Sluices, Dry Vacuums, Panning
+- Type of Prospecting: GOLD – Metal Detectors, Dry washers, Highbankers, Sluices, Dry Vacuums, Panning

-- Equipment: Provided – see site
+- Equipment: Provided – see the website

-- Instruction: Provided – see site
+- Instruction: Provided – see the website

 - Lodging: Included in cost (Gold Claim tent & bedding) – see site for details